-IDF Europe has a Member Staff Exchange Programme which allows those working in Member Associations to come work with the IDF Europe team in Brussels for up to six months.
+IDF Europe has a Member Staff Exchange Programme which allows those working in Member Associations to come work with the IDF Europe team in Brussels for three to six months.
 They will have the chance to:

 - Contribute to on-going advocacy, membership activities and projects managed by IDF Europe

 - Help foster improved relations with European Members

 - Represent IDF Europe at events and conferences

 - Help in the organisation of meetings and congresses and preparing material for those events

 For IDF Europe, the programme is also an opportunity to gain very valuable insight into the work and projects carried out by our Members, and to look at ways to strengthen the collaboration with our membership.

 For more information on the programme and on how to apply, click here.

 Read what previous exchange staff have to say about their experience!